Alejors/private-chat/README.md

 This project implements a simple **Private Chat** system using WebSockets, consisting of two components:

-- Server: Handles WebSocket connections and message broadcasting.
+- **Server**: Handles WebSocket connections and message broadcasting.
-- Client: Connects to the server via WebSocket to send and receive messages in real-time.
+- **CLI Client**: Connects to the server via WebSocket to send and receive messages in real-time.
+- **GUI Client:** A web-based graphical interface for chatting, built with React.

 ---